bernardcheng/tos_options_dashboard/README.md

    ![step4-results](/doc_img/step4-results.png)

-5. The open interest and volume of the options chain is generated.
-Note: The options chain with expiry date closest to the 'Day(s) to Expiration' field is used (i.e. if option 0-14 days is selected, the graph will show the option chain with number of expiry days closest to 14)
+5. The open interest and volume of the options chain is generated with the rolling estimated volatilities using different estimators.
+Note: The options chain with expiry date closest to the 'Day(s) to Expiration' field is used before manual selection from the dropdown field (i.e. if option 0-14 days is selected, the graph will show the option chain with number of expiry days closest to 14 first)

+   * Standard Deviation: Using defintion of standard deviation to derive volatility
+   * Parkinson: The Parkinson model uses daily High and Low prices and has no drift term.
+Its efficiency intuitively comes from the fact that the price range of intraday gives more information regarding the future volatility than two arbitrary points in the series.
+It uses range the highest value –the lowest value variance instead of a widely used method for estimating variance of Log- transformed stock returns.
+   * Garman & Klass: The Garman & Klass volatility estimator which make use of daily Opening, Closing, High and Low prices of the stock.
+The estimator assumes the underlying process is govern by Brownian motion with zero drift and has no opening jump.
+   * Rogers & Satchell: Rogers & Satchell volatility estimator is independent of the drift  and Independent  of opening gaps  weighted average  is the Rogers-Satchell.
+The estimator makes use of the Open-Close volatility and Close-Open volatility.
+When the estimator is heavily dominated by opening jumps, its performance degrades to the classical Close-to-Close estimator
+   * Yang Zhang: Yang Zhang volatility estimator has the following properties:
+      1. Independent of the drift;
+      2. Independent of opening gaps weighted average of Rogers-Satchell, Open-Close and Close-Open volatility;
+      3. When heavily dominated by opening jumps, the performance degrades to classical Close-to-Close volatility estimator.

    ![step5-results](/doc_img/step5-results.png)